Expansion of Major League Soccer: Atlanta and Minnesota (2017)

 The league announced it was awarding an expansion franchise in Atlanta to Atlanta Falcons owner and Home Depot co-founder Arthur Blank on April 16, 2014, with plans to begin play in 2017.
 The expansion fee was $70 million for the Atlanta team.
-The team shares the Mercedes-Benz Stadium, which was completed in 2017, with the Falcons.
-Discussions between Blank and MLS had "accelerated" following approval of the stadium plans in late 2013.
+The team shares Mercedes-Benz Stadium, which was completed in 2017, with the Falcons.
+Discussions between Blank and MLS "accelerated" following approval of the stadium plans in late 2013.

 Atlanta became the third city in the southeastern United States in five months to announce an expansion team, following Orlando City in late 2013 and Miami, whose tentative approval was announced earlier in 2014.
 The Atlanta metropolitan area was at the time the largest media market without an MLS franchise.
 Previously, in October 2008, Arthur Blank's AMB Group had submitted a bid for an expansion franchise, but withdrew its bid in early 2009 due to its inability to have a stadium built.

-On March 25, 2015, the league announced that it had awarded the 23rd MLS team to an investor group in Minneapolis–Saint Paul led by Bill McGuire, owner of the NASL team Minnesota United FC.
+On March 25, 2015, the league announced that it had awarded the 22nd MLS team to an investor group in Minneapolis–Saint Paul led by Bill McGuire, owner of the NASL team Minnesota United FC.
 Club president Nick Rodgers said he expected much of the team, including the name, logo, coach and some players, to remain intact.
 In addition to the Minnesota United bid, a group led by the Wilf family, owners of the NFL's Minnesota Vikings, had also been vying for a franchise, to play at the Vikings' new U.S. Bank Stadium, but were unsuccessful.
 The Wilfs would later become investors in Nashville's successful MLS bid.

 The team had been expected to begin play in MLS in 2018, though the timing of their start date was described as "fluid."
 The ownership group did not meet its July 1, 2015, deadline to present stadium plans to MLS after the Minnesota state legislature failed to take up the club's proposal by the end of its session in May 2015.
 In October 2015, the team announced it had selected a stadium site in St. Paul.
-The expansion fee was $100 million for the team in Minnesota The league later announced that Minnesota United would join MLS in 2017, and would play in Minneapolis at the University of Minnesota's football home of TCF Bank Stadium until its new stadium was ready.
+The expansion fee was $100 million for the team in Minnesota The league later announced that Minnesota United would join MLS in 2017 and play in Minneapolis at the University of Minnesota's football home of TCF Bank Stadium until its new stadium was ready.

 Los Angeles (2018)

-On October 30, 2014, MLS Commissioner Don Garber announced that a new team was awarded to Los Angeles and its ownership group led by Henry Nguyen for the expansion fee of $110 million.
-Other notable members of the ownership group included Peter Guber, Magic Johnson, Mia and Nomar Garciaparra, Tom Penn, among others.
+On October 30, 2014, MLS commissioner Don Garber announced that a new team was awarded to Los Angeles and its ownership group led by Henry Nguyen for an expansion fee of $110 million.
+Other notable members of the ownership group included Peter Guber, Magic Johnson, Mia Hamm, Nomar Garciaparra, Tom Penn, and Tony Robbins, among others.
 The new team was announced with the working name, "Los Angeles Football Club", which later became its official name in September 2015.
-Originally set to begin play in 2017, the team did not begin until 2018 when construction of their new soccer-specific stadium, Banc of California Stadium was completed.
+Originally set to begin play in 2017, the team did not begin until 2018 when construction of their new soccer-specific stadium, Banc of California Stadium, was completed.